 Things to Consider

-- For detailed advice on draftproofing, which is also known as air-sealing, contact a professional installer.
+- For detailed advice on draftproofing, which is also known as air-sealing, contact a professional contractor.

-- Be sure to check window glazing, thresholds and door/window frames and electrical outlets and switches as potential sources of air-leakage.
+- Be sure to check window glazing, thresholds, door/window frames, and electrical outlets and switches as potential sources of air-leakage.

 - Choose premium caulks for durability.
 Practice running and smoothing beads before you do the actual job.